AdobeDocs/experience-manager-65.fr-FR/help/assets/performance-tuning-guidelines.md

 ### Tâches parallèles maximales    {#maximum-parallel-jobs}

 By default, [!DNL Experience Manager] runs a maximum number of parallel jobs equal to the number of processors on the server.
-The problem with this setting is that during periods of heavy load, all of the processors are occupied by [!UICONTROL DAM Update Asset] workflows, slowing down UI responsiveness and preventing [!DNLExperience Manager] from running other processes that safeguard server performance and stability.
+The problem with this setting is that during periods of heavy load, all of the processors are occupied by [!UICONTROL DAM Update Asset] workflows, slowing down UI responsiveness and preventing [!DNL Experience Manager] from running other processes that safeguard server performance and stability.
 En tant que bonne pratique, définissez cette valeur sur la moitié des processeurs disponibles sur le serveur en procédant comme suit :

 1. Sur [!DNL Experience Manager] Auteur, accédez `https://[aem_server]:[port]/system/console/slingevent`.